semrush/intergalactic/website/docs/components/input-number/input-number-a11y.md

 | `Down Arrow` or `Shift` + `Down Arrow` | Decreases the value.                           |
 | `Enter`                          | Submits the entered value.                     |

-See detailed information about the keyboard support for the input fileds in the [Keyboard control guide](/core-principles/a11y/a11y-keyboard/#input_i_textarea).
+See detailed information about the keyboard support for the input fields in the [Keyboard control guide](/core-principles/a11y/a11y-keyboard/#input_i_textarea).

 ### Roles & attributes

 "The implicit role for the `<input type="number">` element is `spinbutton`.
-If `spinbutton` is not an important feature for your form control, consider not using type="number".
+If `spinbutton` isn’t an important feature for your form control, consider not using type="number".
 Instead, use `inputmode="numeric"` along with a pattern attribute that limits the characters to numbers and associated characters.
 With `<input type="number">`, there is a risk of users accidentally incrementing a number when they're trying to do something else.
 Additionally, if users try to enter something that's not a number, there's no explicit feedback about what they're doing wrong."

 Find more in MDN guides: